kevinlinxp/fcsc/README.md

 ```sh
 vi .env
 ```
-Paste the following text to the editor, modify the configiration as needed (For example, to disable the debug mode, which will show the secret number as you guess, please change to "APP_DEBUG=false".
+Paste the following text to the editor, and modify the configiration as needed (For example, to disable the debug mode, which will show the secret number as you guess, please change to "APP_DEBUG=false".
 Apart from that, you also need to change END_DATE according your needs.):
 ```txt
 APP_ENV=local
 APP_DEBUG=true